helium/HIP/0131-bridging-gap-between-verification-mappers-and-anti-gaming-measures.md

 ## Implementation

-Nova Labs and Helium Mobile have agreed to the making the implementation of this proposal.
+Nova Labs and Helium Mobile have agreed to the implementation of this proposal but have not indicated a timeline.

 Mobile Oracles will report tagging of the hotspots for suspicious activity by the SPs.
 This off-chain data will record both tagging and untagging activities for the concerned hotspots.
 This data will be shared in a way that community applications can allow a deployer to understand concerned hotspots have been flagged.